antaldaniel/dataandlyrics/content/post/2021-03-03-ood_interview_maps/index.md

 I used to think that my interest is linked to growing up in a war-torn country.
 But, as my map-making evolved, I discovered that my passion is to use maps as a way to democratize the data: to take the scores of unused, and often buried datasets, place them on the map and share the dataviz with people.

 **Can you show us an example of the best use of mapped data, and the best map that you have personally created?
 What is their distinctive value?**

 I’m immensely proud of my work that required making the shapefiles from the scratch.
 For instance, my shapefile of over 1500 Kosovo cadastral settlements came into being after I turned dozens of high-resolution raster files into a shapefile fully compatible with Open Street Maps.
 After months of hard work, I managed to merge the shapefile with the 2011 Kosovo census and present several laser-focused demographic maps to my audience.
 Same goes for the settlement shapefile of _Republika Srpska_ [the Serb-speaking entity of Bosnia-Herzegovina — the editor], which I made out of a pdf file and merged with the 2013 census data.
 Whereas most existing maps take a bird’s eye view, my work offers a more fine-grained view of the local dynamics to stakeholders.

 Another similar undertaking was my transformation of the pre-WWII German military map of Yugoslavia into a unique shapefile of a few hundred Yugoslav municipalities.
 I combined this shapefile with the 1931 census data, 80 years after it was first published (better late than never!).
 It took me almost a year to complete this tremendous project but I enjoyed every bit of it.
-I’ve teamed up with [my brother](https://aleksandarpopovic.com/) who is a web developer and we even made [an interactive map of Yugoslavia based on the 1931 census](https://milosp.info/maps/interactive/census1931/index.html).
-We hope this project would serve not only scholars but also history enthusiasts to better understand a history of the country that is no more.
+I have teamed up with [my brother](https://aleksandarpopovic.com/) who is a web developer and we even made [an interactive map of Yugoslavia based on the 1931 census](https://milosp.info/maps/interactive/census1931/index.html).[*The screenshot of this interactive map is the top image in the post -- the editor*] We hope this project would serve not only scholars but also history enthusiasts to better understand a history of the country that is no more.

+{{< figure src="milos_popovic_internet_never.png" title="Check out Milos’s beautiful static and interactive maps on [https://milosp.info/]([https://milosp.info/)" >}}

 **What do you think about collaboration based on open data and open-source software that processes such data?**